 Shaken Baby Syndrome

 A baby who will not stop crying can be upsetting but becoming angry will not help you or your baby.
 A baby may cry because he or she is hungry, lonely, has gas or is sick.
-You can attempt to calm your baby by offering your breast or a bottle, changing your baby’s diaper, or checking to see if your baby is too hot or too cold.
+You can attempt to calm your baby by offering your breast/chest or a bottle, changing your baby’s diaper, or checking to see if your baby is too hot or too cold.
 You may also try slowly rocking your baby, playing soft music, or singing or humming to your baby.

 If you cannot calm your baby, place your baby in a safe place, such as a crib or playpen, and take a break.
 Take a deep breath and count to 10 or call a friend for support.
 Never hold or pick up your baby when you feel angry, and no matter how im-patient or angry you feel, never shake your baby.
 Hard shaking can cause brain injury, cerebral palsy, visual impairment, learning and behavior problems, seizures, paralysis and death.

 Be sure that everyone who cares for your child knows not to shake a baby.
 If you think your baby has been shaken, seek medical care immediately.
 Prompt medical attention can save your baby’s life.